elifesciences-publications/mGluR_MLI_in-vivo/README.md

 The repository contains custom written Python scripts used to extract and analyze calcium fluorescent traces during forced locomotion.
 Calcium imaging was performed before and after application of a mGluR anatagonist.
 The here published Python scripts implement the steps and calculation to obtain **locomotion fluorescence** as depicted in Fig. 3  of the publication below.
+The auxiliary graphics functions assembled in ```generatePublicationFigure``` are used by multiple scripts below.

 For more details, please refer to :